fspereira87/SEOCrew/README.md

 4. Push to the branch
 5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - CrewAI for the multi-agent framework
 - OpenAI for the language models
 - Serper for search capabilities
 - Streamlit for the web interface and secrets management
+- Hector Pineda (YT: @Hector.levelup) for the fantastic videos and structure for this project